Enumeration of holomorphic cylinders in log Calabi-Yau surfaces. II. Positivity, integrality and the gluing formula: Tropical constructions

-The following two constructions concern subdivisions of the tropical bases.
-The subdivisions will serve us for toric blowups in \cref{sec:analytic_constructions}.
+\begin{rem} Although the superscripts $0,\dots,4$ in the construction above are not very enlightening, they are practical when we apply the same arguments uniformly to all these spines. \end{rem}

 \begin{construction} Let $\tB\coloneqq\R\times B$.
 We endow the first factor $\R$ with the simplicial cone complex structure $\R=\R_{<0}\cup\{0\}\cup\R_{>0}$.
 Then $\tB$ obtains also the structure of a simplicial cone complex.
-Let $\tB'$ be a finite rational subdivision of $\tB$ into simplicial cones satisfying the following conditions: \begin{enumerate} \item The integer points in every simplicial cone can be generated by a subset of a basis of the lattice $\Z^{1+l}$.
+Let $\tB'$ be a finite rational subdivision of $\tB$ into simplicial cones satisfying the following conditions: \begin{enumerate} \item Every simplicial cone in the subdivision is regular, i.e., the integer points in each simplicial cone can be generated by a subset of a basis of the underlying lattice.
 This condition is achievable by \cite[Chapter I Theorem 11]{Kempf_Toroidal_1973}. \item For every $i=0,\dots,4$, there are two rays $\widetilde r^i_1$ and $\widetilde r^i_2$ in the subdivision $\tB'$ pointing to the directions of the vectors $(1, w^i_1)$ and $(1, w^i_2)$ respectively. \end{enumerate} \end{construction}

-Here is the idea of the following \cref{const:CB}: In \cref{sec:analytic_constructions}, it will be difficult to work directly with the tropical base $B$ which is infinite.
-So we approximate $B$ by a bounded subset $B_f\subset B$.
-The conditions in \cref{const:CB} ensure that the approximation is good enough, so that it captures enough information about tropical curves in $B$ that are related to the spines $L^i$.